 Choose the folder you would like to grant permissions for.
 You can navigate to sub-folders by clicking on the folder icons with a + symbol on them.
 Please note that folder permissions must be created one folder at a time.
 You cannot check multiple folders from this screen.

 In the Add Permission drop down field, select the appropriate access permission.

 Finally, select if you would like this permission to apply to all sub-folders from this folder, or only for the folder selected.
 If you would like to only apply to the selected folder and not the recursive sub-folders, then check the This folder only (not sub-folders) checkbox.
 If enabling this setting, you are still able to add additional folder permissions for select sub-folders by creating a new permission and select the sub-folder desired.

 If you forget what the various permission levels represent, you can click in the Terms and symbols shaded box to display a full description.

 Once added, all permissions will be displayed in the table.
 You may see an asterisk on a permission bubble in the table.
 This indicates that access to the specified folder has been granted only to the target folder, but not to any of its sub-folders.
 See This folder only (not sub-folders) setting above.

-Files.com also allows Enterprise and Enterprise Premier users to grant groups and users permission to view the event history for a given folder and the files contained within.
+Files.com also allows Power and Premier plan subscribers to grant groups and users permission to view the event history for a given folder and the files contained within.
 This is an additional setting to be combined with another access level permission.
 To enable this setting, add a new (additional) permission and select the View history option in the Add permission dropdown box.
 A black

 History and green